just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Binary-Numbers.rst

     :answer_a: Trying to represent 15 in 4 bits.
     :feedback_a: This is challenging, but rewarding!
 This would not cause an overflow.
 15 is represented as 1111 in 4 bits.
     :answer_b: Trying to represent 16 in 4 bits.
     :feedback_b: Yes.
 The largest number that can be represented in 4 bits is 15, which is 1111.
-To represent 16 you would need an additional bit, 1 0000.
+To represent 16 you would need an additional <span class="hover vocab yui-wk-div" data-id='bit'>bit</span>, 1 0000.
     :answer_c: Trying to represent 31 in 5 bits.
     :feedback_c: This is challenging, but rewarding!
 This would not cause an overflow.
 31 is represented as 1 1111 in 5 bits.
     :answer_d: Trying to represent 32 in 5 bits
     :feedback_d: Yes.
 The largest number that can be represented in 5 bits is 31, which is 1 1111.
-To represent 32 you would need a 6th bit,  10 0000.
+To represent 32 you would need a 6th <span class="hover vocab yui-wk-div" data-id='bit'>bit</span>,  10 0000.
     :correct: b,d

-    An overflow error occurs when there aren't enough bits to represent a given number.
-Which of following would cause an overflow error to occur.
+    An <span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span> occurs when there aren't enough bits to represent a given number.
+Which of following would cause an <span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span> to occur.
 (Choose all that apply.)

 .. raw:: html